AP Physics B I

-This content is assembled from UC-approved college prep courses and is designed to acquaint students with topics in Newtonian mechanics, including: kinematics, laws of motion, work and energy, systems of particles, momentum, circular motion, oscillations, and gravitation.
-The course covers two semesters.
-The first semester includes fluid mechanics, thermal physics, and kinetic theory.
-The second semester discusses electricity and magnetism, waves and optics, and atomic and nuclear physics.
-The c
+This course is divided into two semesters and is designed to acquaint you with topics in classical and modern physics.
+The first semester discusses topics in Newtonian mechanics including: kinematics, laws of motion, work and energy, systems of particles, momentum, circular motion, oscillations, and gravitation.
+The first semester concludes with topics in fluid mechanics, thermal physics, and kinetic theory.
+The second semester discusses the topics of electricity and magnetism, waves and optics,

 Civil War Archeology: Investigating the Battles of Wilson's Creek and Pea Ridge

 This site examines archeological techniques used to explore these two battle sites.
 These battles, fought in Missouri and Arkansas in 1861 and 1862, helped keep Missouri in the Union and set the stage for the Union to gain control of most lands west of the Mississippi by 1863.

 Writing reports and assignments can be a daunting prospect.
 This unit is designed to help you develop the skills you need to write effectively for academic purposes.
 You will learn how to interpret questions and how to plan, structure and write your assignment or report.

 What were the distinguishing characteristics of the people of the Deerfield and their relationship with the land as illustrated through changes in lifestyles, economy, and governance?
 This curriculum is a semester-long course and is comprised of three units: 1.
 The Colonial Period 1680 – 1720 2.
 The Federal Period 1780-1820 3.
 The Progressive Era 1880-1920 Features of the Course: • The course features an inquiry-based curriculum, based on constructivist learning theory. • Students will le